 In 2012, author Gillian Flynn became a household name with her third book, Gone Girl.
 The story follows the disappearance of Amy Dunne and was adapted into a critically acclaimed film directed by David Fincher in 2014.
-Now, her debut novel, 2006’s Sharp Objects, has finally gotten the attention it deserves—in the form of an HBO miniseries, à la Big Little Lies.
+The success of Gone Girl allowed Flynn's debut novel, 2006’s Sharp Objects, the finally receive the attention it deserved—in the form of an HBO miniseries, à la Big Little Lies.
 The story focuses on Camille Preaker, a troubled, small-time reporter who must return to her hometown to investigate two twisted murders.

 A Living Grave

 Ten years ago, a traumatized Katrina Williams left the Army life behind.
 Now, she’s a tough-as-nails detective in her Missouri hometown—though PTSD (and boozy self-medication) often get in the way.
 But while her boss has forced her into counseling, even therapy sessions cannot prevent her from falling apart: Not only is she investigating the murder of a young girl, but an old colleague is digging into the case that ruined her military career…Sharp Objects fans will feel a strong affinity for Dunn’s heroine, who must fight her own demons while fighting criminals.